 The JBossESB supports a number of JMS providers.
-Currently we have successfully test JBossMQ, ActiveMQ and Websphere MQ Series (version 5.3 and 6.0).
-There is no reason that any other JMS provider would not work.
-We simply did not have time to validate more then these three for now.
+Currently we have successfully test JBoss Messaging, JBossMQ, ActiveMQ and Websphere MQ Series (version 5.3 and 6.0).
+We recommend JBoss Messaging.
+At this time we know of no reasons why other JMS implementations should not also work, but have not been able to verify this.